US Rep. Mills’ attorney says messages about leaking explicit videos are out of context

 Mills’ attorney, Aaron Delgado, claims the Instagram messages are fabricated and that the context of the messages has been misrepresented.

+Mills’ attorney, Aaron Delgado, said the context of the Instagram messages had been misrepresented.

-“That suggestion that somehow, he’s going to release a sex video is a complete fabrication,” Delgado said.
+“That suggestion that somehow, he’s going to release a sex video is a complete fabrication,” Delgado said, emphasizing that the messages were real but the notion that he would release such videos are not.

 Delgado claimed the messages presented in the injunction do not form a continuous chronology, suggesting they were selectively edited.